 Minnesota Property Tax Credit - M1PR

 You may be eligible for a refund based on your household income and the property taxes paid on your principal place of residence in Minnesota.
 Generally, household income is your federal adjusted gross income plus most nontaxable income, minus a subtraction if you have dependents, made a contribution to a qualified retirement plan, or if you or your spouse are age 65 or older or disabled.

 * as a renter, your total household income for 2016 must be less than $58,880.
 The maximum refund is $2,060.

-2) Special Property Tax Refund, you must have owned and lived in your home both on January 2, 2014, and on January 2, 2015; your net property tax on your homestead must have increased by more than 12 percent from 2014 to 2015; and the increase must be $100 or more.
+2. Special Property Tax Refund, you must have owned and lived in your home both on January 2, 2016, and on January 2, 2017; your net property tax on your homestead must have increased by more than 12 percent from 2016 to 2017; and the increase must be at least $100.
 There is no income limit for the special property tax refund, and the maximum refund is $1,000.

 If you meet the above qualifications as a renter or homeowner, read the other requirements below to determine if you still qualify.
 If you do not qualify, there is no need for you to complete Form M1PR.

 Other Requirements Include:

 You must have been a full- or part-year resident of Minnesota during 2015 - If you are a renter and a permanent resident of another state, but are considered to be a resident of Minnesota for income tax purposes because you lived in Minnesota more than 183 days, you may apply for this refund.
-Full-year residents of Michigan and North Dakota cannot apply for the refund.
+Full year residents of Michigan or North Dakota do not qualify for this credit.

 You cannot be a dependent - A dependent is a person who meets at least one of the following three requirements: